longturn/freeciv21/docs/Coding/delta.rst

 Each of these combinations is called a variant.
 If ``n`` is the number of capabilities used by the packet the number of variants is :math:`2^n`.

-For each of these variant a seperate send and receive function will be generated.
+For each of these variants a seperate send and receive function will be generated.
 The variant for a packet and a connection is calculated once and then saved in the connection struct.